johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 From a rhetorical point of view, a good argument is one that is persuasive.
 But how can this be measured?

-In this series of essays, I consider this question from a Bayesian point of view, under which arguments are simply information that may cause a Bayesian rational agent to modify their beliefs.
+In this series of essays, I consider this question from a Bayesian point of view.
+Under this point of view, arguments are simply information that may cause a Bayesian rational agent to modify their beliefs.

-The beliefs of a Bayesian reasoner, which I will refer to as a **subject**, can be modeled as a probability distribution.
-If we know this distribution, we can define various formulas for revealing how the information in an argument affects or may affect the subject's other beliefs.
+The beliefs of a Bayesian agent, which I will refer to as a **subject**, can be modeled as a probability distribution.
+If we know this distribution, there are various ways we can measure how the information in an argument affects or may affect the subject's other beliefs.
 For example, if an argument changes the subject's mind, it is **persuasive**, and the degree to which it changes the subjects mind is a measure of persuasiveness.
-Yet persuasiveness is not the only measure of a good argument, because an argument won't change the subject's mind if the subject has already heard it; only **new** information can change a Bayesian subject's mind.
-Other measures of argument strength include **relevance**, **informativeness**, **sufficiency**, and **necessity**.
+Yet persuasiveness is not the only measure of a good argument, because an argument won't change the subject's mind if the subject has already heard it; only **new** information can change a Bayesian agent's mind.
+Other measures of argument strength relate to how much the subject **would** change their mind if they accepted/rejected the premise.
+These include **relevance**, **sufficiency**, and **necessity**.

 These are all **objective** measures.
 And yet they measure what many people would consider **subjective** aspects of an argument's quality or strength.